Program Overview

 - The Robert Wood Johnson Foundation believes everyone deserves to live the healthiest life possible.

-- In support of this vision, a Culture of Health Leader is one who envisions and declares a future where everyone has a just and fair opportunity for health and well-being; is committed to equity, diversity, and inclusion; and creates space for collective action with others to realize this future.
+- In support of this vision, a Culture of Health Leader envisions and declares a future where everyone has a just and fair opportunity for health and well-being; is committed to equity, diversity, and inclusion; and creates space for collective action with others to realize this future.